AaronDunphy/aarondunphy/README.md

 ### Hey, I'm Aaron 👋

-Frontend Software Engineer - JavaScript / TypeScript / React
+Software Engineer - TypeScript, React & Node

 The following emoji's will give you some more info on me: